databio/gtars/README.md

 `genimtools` is three things:

-1. A rust crate that provides functions, traits, and structs for working with genomic interval data.
+1. A rust library crate (`/genimtools/lib.rs`) that provides functions, traits, and structs for working with genomic interval data. .
-2. A rust binary that acts as a command-line interface for the rust crate.
+2. A rust binary crate (in `/genimtools/main.rs`), a small, wrapper command-line interface for the library crate.
-3. A python package that provides python bindings for the rust crate, so that it can be used within python.
+3. A rust crate (in `/bindings`) that provides Python bindings, and a resulting Python package, so that it can be used within Python.

 This repository is a work in progress, and still in early development.
 As such, it is not yet available on `crates.io`.
 However, you can still use it by building it locally.